canopas/flutter-developer-roadmap-2023/README.md

   - Clear user session on logout
   - Until the user logs out app should show the home screen.
   - When the user clicks the logout/delete user button, the app should clear/delete the user session and navigate back to the login screen.
+  - Use flutter_bloc for state management
+  - write unit test for Bloc

+## FireStore Database

+### Practical 19
+#### Develop EmployeeHub application
+* Build app using Google-sign-in
+* The application shouls have main entry point- Sign-in Sceen
+* On Sign-in screen
+- This should Display Image,introduction content and **SIgn in with Google** Button.
+- On Click of button, authenticate user with google and firebase authentication.
+- After successful sign in, navigate user to home screen.
+* The application should display a list of employees on the home screen
+  - Show basic details including their name and job title.
+* When a user clicks on an employee from the list, the application should display their full details
+  - including their contact information, job title, and other important information.
+* The user should be able to add new employees to the directory by entering their basic information and saving it locally.
+  - Save employee name, email, contact info, job title, address, DOB and blood group etc.
+* Additionally, the user should be able to update an employee's information by selecting them from the employee list and editing their details.
+* Finally, an employee should be deleted by swiping to delete from the home screen
+* Use Firestore to store data
+* Once user sign in successfully, then redirect user to home screen without asking for authentication.

 ### Practical 20
 #### Implement offline-first StoreMate product application